den1k/subgraph/README.md

 MapGraph is written in `.cljc` and depends on Clojure or ClojureScript version 1.7.0 or higher.

-To run the tests you will need clojure.spec, available in Clojure 1.9.0-alpha5 or higher.
+To run the tests you will need clojure.spec.alpha, available in Clojure 1.9.0-alpha5 or higher.